 And certainly many people may just see it as that: quirky, minimal, electronic pop music.
 Many people tend to focus simply on the peculiarities of Colossal Youth.
 It’s only obvious that these qualities would jump out at you (perhaps “jump out” is the wrong phrase in this case), but despite all of its charm, this doesn’t strike me as the focus of the album.
 After a few listens, the silly synth and drum sounds don’t seem quite so silly anymore, they sound like they need to be there.

 Despite being such a charmingly odd album, Colossal Youth is incredibly dark.
 I don’t mean dark in the sense of being violent (such as The Birthday Party) or morose (such as The Chameleons, for sake of reference), but dark as in how the music actually comes across visually.
 You get the sense of being in a big, empty, dark room.
 I would say that Colossal Youth even rivals Joy Division’s Unknown Pleasures in terms of intense sparseness.
 The atmosphere Colossal Youth exudes is an almost palpable blackness.
 Alison Statton’s vocals occupy the strange space between haunting and comforting, sort of like slowly walking through the pitch-black in the middle of the night with your hands stretched out, until you finally find your bed.

 This is the only album YMG made, and despite sometimes wishing there were more, this is as perfect a statement a band can make.
 It also goes to show what can achieved with what little you have.
 The Young Marble Giants are one of those bands that are incredibly inspiring and frustrating at the same time.
 Inspiring because maybe you too can make touching, lovely music without being the best musician or having the best equipment, but frustrating because you just don’t know how they did it.

 Question with 1 note

-poetessinthepit asked: You Killed A Boy For Me?
+poetessinthepit said: You Killed A Boy For Me?
 I love the Henry's Dress reference.
 I love the reviews.
 I think I might love you if I was to judge you by your music tastes alone.